 Nationwide Mobile App

 Like most auto insurers, Nationwide offers its customers a smartphone app called Nationwide Mobile that can be used to view policy details, manage payments, and file insurance claims.
 The app has a 4.4- out of 5.0-star rating on the App Store from over 11,000 reviews.
 Similarly, over 7,000 Nationwide insurance reviews on Google Play give the app an average of 4.1 stars.

-Nationwide offers cheap car insurance compared to many competitors and has various discount opportunities that can help to get you the best deal.
+Nationwide offers quality auto coverage at generally average rates and has various discount opportunities that can help to get you the best deal.
 However, Nationwide insurance reviews regularly complain that the claims process is too slow and lacks communication.
-While Nationwide can be good option, we recommend that you look around and compare quotes in order to get the best possible insurance coverage.
+While Nationwide can be a good option, we recommend that you look around and compare car insurance quotes in order to get the best possible insurance coverage.